Snowbound: The Record of a Theatrical Touring Party

-Snowbound: The Record of a Theatrical Touring Party (1908) is a collection of linked short stories by Bram Stoker, the author of Dracula.
+Snowbound: The Record of a Theatrical Touring Party (1908) is a collection of linked short stories by Bram Stoker, after the success of Dracula in 1897 and the death of Henry Irving in 1905.
+It was published by Collier in London as a paperback in 1908.

 The book is set in rural Scotland, where a party of travelling actors, trapped in a train by snow, tell each other stories to pass the time.
 The book is influenced by Stoker's years in the service of Sir Henry Irving and an incident during the Lyceum Company's 1904 North American tour, when members were trapped in a snowbound train.

+It is a collection of fifteen stories that are tied together as a series with segues between each that create a unifying thematic thread.